 Blockchain can be a strong tool; it’s not indestructible, though.
 Ensuring that it is a strategic fit is crucial.
-Although there is a need to ensure that multiple parties exchange and update information, where time is limited, blockchain technologies are especially successful, and trust between parties is required.
+There is a need to ensure that multiple parties exchange and update information.
+Where time is limited and trust between parties is required, blockchain technologies are especially successful.

-One of the main problems of blockchain is putting together a community of stakeholders to mutually agree on a set of principles that will describe the business model.
-Participants must determine the rules for participation, how to ensure the risks and rewards are spread equally, and what mechanism for risk and management should be used.
+One issue with blockchain is putting together a community of stakeholders.
+Further having them mutually agree on a set of principles to describe the business model is daunting.
+Participants must determine the rules for participation.
+They must assess the risks and rewards, and the mechanisms that should be used.

 A business must diligently think about the design of a blockchain’s architecture.
 Would it be without authorization, allowing anybody to initiate or authorize transactions and display them, limiting access to those parties?
 The Global Blockchain Report of PwC indicates that enterprises are implementing all these techniques as well as creating hybrid implementations.
-For most business solutions, private blockchains solutions are more suitable as their owners or regulatory authorities may structure rules with an eye on privacy and data protection.
+For most business solutions, private blockchain solutions are more suitable.
+They enable their owners or regulatory authorities to structure rules with an eye on privacy and data protection.

-If blockchain technology matures, it will encourage manufacturers, by confidence, to clear such barriers that have impeded the full-scale rollout of other next-generation innovations and disruptive business models.
-As a result, more effective factory operations that include data exchange and coordination between complicated business and computer networks will be built and set as a new industry-wide standard.
+If blockchain technology matures, it will encourage manufacturers for adoption.
+It will do so by establishing confidence and removing barriers.
+It will eliminate the obstacles that impede the full-scale rollout of innovations and disruptive business models.
+Subsequently, effective factory operations involving data exchange and coordination between complicated business and computer networks can emerge.
+They can set industry-wide standards if they begin early.